Business Lasting Powers of Attorney (LPA)

 Registering your Business Lasting Power of Attorney

 A Business LPA cannot be used until it has been registered with the Office of the Public Guardian.
 You can decide at outset whether the LPA can be used as soon as it is registered, or only once you have lost capacity.
-There is a registration fee, payable to the Office of the Public Guardian (currently £82) and registration takes 10 weeks, so it should be done as soon as possible after the Business LPA is made.
+There is a registration fee, payable to the Office of the Public Guardian (currently £82) and registration can take up to 12 weeks, so it should be done as soon as possible after the Business LPA is made.